-Protection Orders Actions by any person that include an allegation against a Child: that the respondent engaged in a violation of felonious assault, aggravated assault, assault, aggravated menacing, menacing by stalking, menacing, aggravated trespassing or a sexually oriented offense.
+Actions by any person that include an allegation that the respondent engaged in a violation of felonious assault, aggravated assault, assault, aggravated menacing, menacing by stalking, menacing, aggravated trespassing or a sexually oriented offense.

-Consent to Marry: Actions for consent to marry if either of the applicants are under the age of eighteen (18).
+Consent to Marry:

+Actions for consent to marry if either of the applicants are under the age of eighteen (18).

-Children taken into Custody: A child is removed from the home when there are reasonable grounds to believe that the child's removal is necessary to prevent immediate or threatened physical or emotional harm.
+Children taken into Custody:

+A child is removed from the home when there are reasonable grounds to believe that the child's removal is necessary to prevent immediate or threatened physical or emotional harm.